kmmraj/android-clean-code/README.md

 #### Inspiration

-I'd also like to add that this project ideas aren't new in any way.
+This project ideas aren't new in any way.
 Credit has to be given to the following projects, listed in autobiographical order.

 [Clean Architecture][1]